Opinion | Underestimating Lisa Murkowski is a half-baked idea in Alaska

 In his 40 years in the Senate (1968-2009), Republican Ted Stevens was as unapologetic as he was indefatigable in diverting a river of federal resources to Alaska.
 He even thought the (never-built) Bridge to Nowhere might — this is the frontier spirit of boosterism that flung railroads into every corner of the continent — stimulate the development of a somewhere.
 Rep. Don Young, now in his 25th term, has been Alaska’s only congressman since 1973.
 He is the longest-serving Republican in congressional history, and if Republicans control the House in 2023, he will become even mightier for Alaska.

-No state has been hurt as much as Alaska by the Biden administration’s fossil-fuel phobia.
+No state has been hurt as much as Alaska by the Biden administration’s fossil fuel phobia.
 Oil and gas provide about a quarter of the state’s jobs.
 Are Alaskans apt to entrust their defense against Washington to Tshibaka, whose understanding of Washington is weird?

 Alaska’s August primary occurs, Murkowski says, as fishing season is ending and hunting season is impending.
 This third-generation Alaskan says politics is secondary: “We’re not inside; we don’t watch TV.”
 Of the question with which many Republican candidates are belabored by unreconciled constituents — “Who won the 2020 election?” — she says: “Nobody asks me.”
 If she really is, as conventional wisdom says, the most vulnerable Republican senator, this is excellent news for McConnell, the fellow standing over there giving Biden “gifts of Senate votes.”